 - Mark Hatch, Vice President for Enrollment, Colorado College

-- Kedra Ishop, Vice President for Enrollment Management, Office of the Provost and Executive Vice President for Academic Affairs, University of Michigan
+- Kedra Ishop, Vice President for Enrollment Management, University of Southern California (USC)

 - Jessica Ricker, Director of Admissions, Wellesley College